JosephBerman/JosephBerman/README.md

-Hi!
+hi!

-I'm Joseph!
+i'm Joseph!

-I'm a Computer Engineering Major at Northeastern University and have an interest in FPGAs and Embedded Design.
+i have a bachlor's of science in computer engineering from northeastern university

+i'm currently wokring on my master's of science in eletrical and computer engineering with a concentration in computer systems and software

 [Check out my website to learn more](https://jberman.dev)